LegacyTemplates/aurelia-spa/README.md

     $ dotnet tool install -g x

-    $ x new aurelia-spa ProjectName
+    $ x new LegacyTemplates/aurelia-spa ProjectName

 Alternatively write new project files directly into an empty repository, using the Directory Name as the ProjectName:

     $ git clone https://github.com/<User>/<ProjectName>.git
     $ cd <ProjectName>
-    $ x new aurelia-spa
+    $ x new LegacyTemplates/aurelia-spa

 ## Development workflow